vahiwe/Intel_Edge_People_Counter_Project/README.md

 * If focal length is increased, model might be too narrow and not capture the full frame, miss some people in the frame and if decreased can reduce inference power of model.

+## Custom Layers
+Custom layers are layers that are not included in the list of known layers.
+If your topology contains any layers that are not in the list of known layers, the Model Optimizer classifies them as custom.
+Intel® OpenVINO™ already contains extensions for custom layers used in TensorFlow Object Detection Model Zoo thus no additional processing was done to the custom layers.

 ## Additional feature
 I added an additional feature whereby an alarm starts blaring once the total count of people in the video passes a certain threshold.
 I also attempted adding a toggle for the camera but i couldn't get that working.